nginx-architects/agility2022-apigw-nic/modules/module1/readme.md

 ## 2. Jumphost Orientation

 In this lab you will be working from a Windows Jumphost.
-If you are reading this then you have successfully logged into the Jumphost.
+If you are reading this then it's likely you have successfully logged into the Jumphost.

-The two other tools you will need to complete the modules in this lab are VSCode and Postman.
+The two other applications you will need to complete the modules in this lab are `VSCode` and `Postman`.
 VSCode is an IDE that lets you view all of the configuration files (YAML's) in the modules.
 You will primarily use the integrated terminal in VSCode.
-The terminal runs a bash shell and is configured to run `kubectl` commands.
+The terminal runs a `bash` shell and is configured to run `kubectl` commands (see References below if you aren't familiar with kubectl).

 Verify that VSCode is running and that it is displaying a terminal in the lower right of its window.
 Here is an example:

 ![VSCode](media/vscode-ss.png)

-If it is not running then launch it by double clicking the shortcut on the desktop.
+If VSCode is not running then launch it by double clicking the shortcut on the desktop.
 This is what it looks like:

 ![VSCode Icon](media/vsc-shortcut.png)

+If the terminal is not open in the VSCode window then open a new one using the Terminal menu -> New Terminal menu item.

 The second tool you will need is Postman.
-Postman is a graphical tool for sending HTTP requests and viewing the results of those requests.
+Postman is a graphical tool for sending HTTP and gRPC requests and viewing the results of those requests.
 If it is not already running then start it either by clicking on its icon in the taskbar or on the shortcut on the desktop.

 ![PostMan Icon](media/postman-icon.png)